sandro-sikic/proxy/README.md

 ## Stopping the reverse proxy

-All the containers that are using the proxy_nginx will have to be stopped before stopping the reverse proxy.
+All the containers that are using the proxy_network will have to be stopped before stopping the reverse proxy.

 1. Navigate to the cloned repository: